tableau/tableau-viz-lwc/README.md

 - [Install the component using a Developer Edition Org or a Trailhead Playground](#install-the-component-using-a-developer-edition-org-or-a-trailhead-playground): Useful when tackling Trailhead Badges or if you want the component deployed to a more permanent environment than a Scratch org.

-- [Add the Tableau Visualization component to an App](#add-the-tableau-visualization-component-to-an-app).
-After you have installed the component on your org, you can add a Tableau viz to an App in Salesforce.
+- [Add the Tableau Visualization component to an App](#add-the-tableau-visualization-component-to-an-app): After you have installed the component on your org, you can add a Tableau viz to an App in Salesforce.

+- [Sign up for the LWC test scenarios on the Tableau Developer Program Portal](#sign-up-for-the-LWC-test-scenarios-on-the-tableau-developer-program-portal):  Join the Developer Program and gain access to the private Tableau LWC test scenarios.

 - [Troubleshooting problems deploying the LWC for Tableau](#troubleshooting-problems-deploying-the-lwc-for-Tableau): Solve issues related to deploying the Lightning Web Component for Tableau to your scratch org or Trailhead Playground.